isomerpages/mlaw-corp/news/speeches/_posts/2023-11-06-post-Keynote Speech by 2M Edwin Tong SC at Medico Legal Society of Singapore Annual Dinner.md

 9. There was one other memorable case.
 We had a laparoscopic donor nephrectomy, and it was a case on the hem-o-lok clips.
 We were wondering how to tell the judge what this case was all about.
 So, we decided to do a video of a procedure.
 We played it, and the judge was following very well, but her Justices’ Law Clerk, who was completely afraid of blood, looked faint initially, and then disappeared after five minutes.
 I was very happy to see that the judge was following, as we showed all the different clips, and the procedure.
 Eventually, we did succeed in that case.

 {:start="10"}
 10. I also saw a couple of Singapore Medical Council (SMC) cases, which were memorable, only because it lasted so long!
-Once we ended an SMC hearing 5am!
+Once we ended an SMC hearing at 5am!

 {:start="11"}
 11. I also spent some time with the Singapore Medical Association (SMA) and the Colleges, getting to know the doctors, and doing trainings for the doctors as well.
 The plans for MLSS that Edmund talked about – that is something that I am very familiar with.
 I support them fully, because I think those training sessions were really very useful.